ondrap/json-stream/README.md

 If the matching grammar follows certain rules and the input chunks have limited size, the parsing should run in constant space.
 If you have a large JSON structure but need only small pieces, the parsing can be very fast - when the data does not match what is expected, it is parsed only by the lexical parser and ignored.
+The object key length is limited to 64K, maximum length of a string can be limited with `safeString` parser.

 ## Examples